 Medicinal Uses of Streblus asper

 Streblus asper is a medicinal tree.
-Traditionally, it is used in treatment of skin diseases, piles, urinary disorders, excessive urination, filariasis, scrofula, cervical lymphadenitis etc. The stem bark is reported to cure filarial lymphangitis, lymphoedema, chyluria caused by filariasis.
+Traditionally, it is used in the treatment of the skin diseases, piles, urinary disorders, excessive urination, filariasis, scrofula, cervical lymphadenitis, etc. The stem bark is reported to cure filarial lymphangitis, lymphoedema, chyluria caused by filariasis.
 It possess significant anti-inflammatory properties and hence used in several inflammatory diseases.

 1 – Abortifacient